dimipet/excelMerger/README.md

             </rowsheights>
         </Content>
 ```
-The above snippet states that it will parse the area B7 to Q column, until Q column reaches last line and after the merging get's done in the output file, it will autoresize the corresponding `<columns>` and will set `<height>` to 1500 of the 2nd row.
+The above snippet states that it will parse the area between cell B7 and column Q. When column Q reaches its last line and after the merging is done in the output file, it will autoresize the corresponding `<columns>` and will set the `<height>` of the 2nd row to 1500.

 ------